pivotal/Realtime-scoring-for-MADlib/README.md

 - FeatureEngine - Transformer for payload to featureset
 - FeatureCacheManager - An optional feature cache for lookup
 - MLModelflow - An orchestrator component
+- MLBatch - A micro batch that runs on platform, used in delayed batch scoring scenarios.
 - DockerContainers - Base Docker image(s) with java, python, MADlib, Postgres
 - RTS4MADlib - A client application that deploys the ML pipeline to PKS or GKE, etc.